Christ's Commission Fellowship: Media and events

 Praise and Worship Service at CCF Center's Main Auditorium.

 Music

 Exalt Worship

 Exalt Worship, formerly CCF Exalt, is the contemporary worship music band of CCF.
-As of 2025, the band has released two albums - Majestic (2019) and One God (2024) - and multiple singles, four of which were released in 2023.
+As of 2026, the band has released three albums: Majestic (2019), One God (2024), and God Is (2026); and multiple singles, four of which were released in 2023.

 Elevate Exalt

 The church's youth band, Elevate Exalt, released its first single in 2022 entitled, Reliably True, which is the namesake for its first extended play featuring songs such as "All Glorious" and "Land of the Living" - also released in the same year.

-Conferences
+Conferences and Events

 Intentional Discipleship Conference

-The Intentional Discipleship Conference (IDC) is a three-day annual conference at the CCF Center in Pasig City, Philippines each year.
+The Intentional Discipleship Conference (IDC) is a three-day annual conference the church holds each year.
 First started in 2017, it is hosted by CCF and involves multiple international speakers.

 MOVE Campus Conference

 The MOVE Campus Conference is a three-day bi-annual youth conference hosted by the church's youth ministry, Elevate.
 From 2016 to 2023, the event was known as the MOVE Youth Discipleship Conference before the name change in 2025.
 Similar to the IDC, MOVE is hosted by CCF and involves multiple international speakers.